MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 Moonlight shimmered.
 Then a sound in the distance, echoing, soft and dreadful: tip-tap, tip-tap… sharp points on cobblestone.
 The Hollow Ones had sensed the stir of memory... they began to climb over the moss-covered wall, their legs bending impossibly, mouths gaping in silent screams.
 They surged with slow hunger, heads twitching unnaturally.
 From behind Kitty, the French man whispered, “Les monstres arrivent…” his voice a thread of dread.
 But Kitty did not turn.

 “Stay with it, Amira,” she said gently.
-“Follow de trail home…”
+“Follow dat trail home…”

 Then, in the real world, a child stirred in bed.
 “I want my mummy!”
-Amira cried, tears braking as she escaped from her dream.
+Amira cried, tears braking as she woke from her dream.
 Moments later, her mother rushed in, arms outstretched.
 “Bad dream, honey?”

 Amira sniffled, nodding.
 “Uh-huh.
 There were monsters… but we were saved.
 A talking cat with an eye patch and one leg!”
 Amira’s mother laughed kindly as she cuddled her child and rocked her gently in her arms.